Committed to maintaining the highest standards of security

-We are excited to announce that we are transitioning our public Bug Bounty program to a private, invitation-only program.
-This change will allow us to focus our efforts and resources on collaborating with a select group of trusted security researchers.
+- Public Bug Bounty program: Our public Bug Bounty program remains open.
+However, we are currently transitioning away from the program to focus our efforts and resources on collaborating with a select group of trusted security researchers.

 Vulnerabilities affecting the products that are maintained as per our product lifecycle will be investigated and worked on by our team.
 In addition to the products, the following domains are also presently in this scope: